CodeSeven/toastr/README.md

 2. Link to toastr.js `<script src="toastr.js"></script>`

-3. use toastr to display a toast for info, success, warning or error
+3. Use toastr to display a toast for info, success, warning or error

 		// Display an info toast with no title toastr.info('Are you the 6 fingered man?')